-We're looking f
+Work with us We're looking for

 • Works Supervisor - Euroa.

-Full Time, ongoing, Band 5 +
+Full Time, ongoing.
+Band 5 +

 Industry allowance - \$68,270

-annually • 115 super.
-Application:
+annually + 11% super.
+Applicatic

-close 9am, 3 July 2023

 Principal Property Officer.
-Full Time contract until February 2025.
-Band 8 - \$100,505 annual 11% super.
-Applications close 9am, 3 July 2023.
+Ful Time contract until February 2025.
+Band 8 - \$100,505 annu + 11% super.
+Applications close 9am.
+3 July 2023.

-gov.au for further details and nstructions on how to apply.
-Strathbogie Shire Council is an equal sportunity employer and a Child Safe organisation.
-We value diversity nour workplace and will consider feesible working arrangements.
+gov. au for further details and nstructions on how to apply.
+Strathbogie Shire Council is an equal opportunity employer and a Child Safe organisation.
+We value diversity in our workplace and will consider tenders are now open at Strathbog Shire Council: • Community

-Tenders The follow
+Tenders